oKarismatic/UniversalTCGAIArchitecture/README.md

 Note: Copilot organized and set up this README for me.
 I'm still going through everything, evaluating it, and making edits where needed.
 Feel free to check the linked screenshots for verification.
 Right now this is mostly a temporary template to help me organize the project.
 ## TCG Analysis Framework

-**Status:** ✅ Validated Design Prototype with Proof of Concept
+## Status: ✅ Validated Design Prototype with Proof of Concept

-This repository contains architecture docs, prompt templates, and **validated test results** for a deterministic AI-based TCG analysis framework (UROE v2, H.E designs, stress-proof edge case handling, and dual-personality coaching agents).
+This repository contains architecture documentation, prompt frameworks, and validation materials for an AI-assisted TCG analysis framework built around the UROE v2 and H.E. design architectures.

+The framework is designed to improve analytical consistency through structured evaluation layers, verification rules, state tracking, and context re-anchoring mechanisms.
+Included materials document testing deck analysis , complex MTG interactions, and framework validation examples.

+This is an active development project.
+Documentation, testing, and framework components continue to evolve as new scenarios are evaluated and refined.

 ---